The CHangeHED System

 The CHangeHED skin holding system allows to easily change the head and the tuning rim of the drum.
 This opens a lot of new possibilities:

-Quickly try out other heads and tuning frames with different sound characteristics?
+Try out other heads and tuning frames with different sound characteristics on the same drum?

 A synthetic head for the outdoor gig